The dilute Temperley-Lieb O($n=1$) loop model on a semi infinite strip: the ground state: The dilute O Lg loop model

 \subsection{Open boundary conditions}

-By the boundary of the half infinite strip we understand the two half infinite vertical lines.
-One may consider then the periodic boundary conditions, i.e. when the two vertical boundaries are identified, closed boundary conditions, i.e. when the loops are reflected from the vertical boundaries.
-For general non periodic boundary conditions the loops may end at both vertical boundaries.
+The boundary of the half infinite strip are represented by the two half infinite vertical lines.
+One may consider the periodic boundary conditions, i.e. when the two vertical boundaries are identified, closed boundary conditions, i.e. when the loops are reflected from the vertical boundaries.
+For general non periodic boundary conditions the loops can end at both vertical boundaries.
 One can also consider open boundary conditions with certain restrictions and various mixed boundary conditions.
 This is better discussed in \cite{Gt}.
 In the case of general open boundary conditions the left and the right boundaries carry the boundary spectral parameters.
 In the conclusion we will mention how to recover the ground states corresponding to the other non periodic boundary conditions from the ground state corresponding to the general open boundary conditions considered here.

 Now we introduce the boundary operators.
 These operators act on the leftmost and the rightmost points of the link patterns.
-Graphically they are defined by the plaquettes on fig.(\ref{figbplaq}).
+Graphically they are defined by the plaquettes in Fig. \ref{figbplaq}.

-We denote the left boundary operators by $\kappa^{(1)}_l,..\kappa^{(5)}_l$ and the right boundary operators by $\kappa^{(1)}_r,..,\kappa^{(5)}_r$, ordered as on the picture (\ref{figbplaq}).
-Few examples of their action on link patterns are presented on fig.(\ref{figbaction}).
+We denote the left boundary operators by $\kappa^{(1)}_l,..\kappa^{(5)}_l$ and the right boundary operators by $\kappa^{(1)}_r,..,\kappa^{(5)}_r$, ordered as in Fig. (\ref{figbplaq}).
+Few examples of their action on link patterns are presented in Fig. \ref{figbaction}.

 We introduce the $K_l$-matrix for the left boundary and the $K_r$-matrix for the right boundary.
 The $K$-matrices represent the weighted action of the $\kappa$ operators with the weights: $k_{i}(z_1,\zeta_l)$ for the left $K$-matrix and $k_{i}(z_L,\zeta_r)$ for the right $K$-matrix.
-Here, $\zeta_l$ and $\zeta_r$ are the left and the right boundary rapidities, hence the left and right (fig.(\ref{figKmx})) $K$-operators are:
+Here, $\zeta_l$ and $\zeta_r$ are the left and the right boundary rapidities, therefore (Fig. \ref{figKmx})